 Hydro One had developed and published a RIP report in June 2016.
-The Study Team at the time determined that no further regional coordination was required.
+The Technical Working Group at the time determined that no further regional coordination was required.

 The second cycle of Needs Assessment was completed in June 2020.
 The NA has determined that identified needs in the region can be addressed directly by Hydro One along with relevant LDCs, and therefore Scoping Assessment and/or IRRP is not required.
+The RIP report for the second cycle was completed in December 2020.